nihil-momenti/Maze/README.markdown

 ------------
 This encompasses the random object found in the maze; the torch, lamp post and bouncing ball.
 The torch and lamp post are simply Blender models loaded and displayed at their position with a flickering light source.
 The bouncing ball is its own class that simply creates a sphere that moves up and down on the spot.

+Note: I have had a lot of problems with crashing on my home PC, this has never occured on the lab PC's but I haven't done much work at Uni.
+There seems to be no rhyme or reason to the crashes, just sometimes it decides to crash for 15 mins then work fine once I've left it sitting alone.

 Controls
 ========